 Sure, he’s going to make mistakes.
 I will too, but while I’m sitting here depending on this man, he’s showing our sons how to be the kind of man that a woman can depend on and I’m showing them that a strong woman knows how to depend on a man without losing herself along the way.”

 This story was submitted to Love What Matters by Nikki Pennington.
 You can follow her journey on Facebook.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+Subscribe to our free email newsletter, Living Better—your ultimate guide for actionable insights, evidence backed advice, and captivating personal stories, propelling you forward to living a more fulfilling life.

 Read more from Nikki: